tqcuong2000/mobstopper/README.md

 ## When to use this

-- Keep mobs in place for decoration builds
+- Keep mobs in place for decoration builds.
-- Move villagers to a spot, then prevent them from wandering
+- Transport villagers to their ~~cage~~ work station.
-- Hold a mob in place without fences, blocks, or boats
+- Hold a mob in place without fences, blocks, or boats.

 ## How to use